prosoftguru/form/README.md

    I used this convention in the format string in form.
 It really cut down on argument allignment problems.

-3. Lastly, I added some features that I felt were sorely lacking from printf, such as zero fill, absolute positioning, base anything printing, left and right justification of numbers within fields, and supression of the terminating null character.
+3. Lastly, I added some features that I felt were sorely lacking from **printf**, such as zero fill, absolute positioning, base anything printing, left and right justification of numbers within fields, and supression of the terminating null character.

-Form is tiny, simple, fast, and portable.
-It doesn't use any external string functions and only uses floor() and fmod() to do its own floating point printing.
+**Form** is tiny, simple, fast, and portable.
+It doesn't use any external string or memory functions and only uses **floor()** and **fmod()** to do its own floating point printing.
 I've used it in tiny embedded system projects and in mainframe code.
 Once you use form on a project, you'll wonder how you ever got along without it!

 <jeff@prosoft.guru>